ColeFeely6/ColeFeely6.github.io/_projects/college-emailer.md

 ---
 layout: page
 title: College Free T-Shirt Emailer
-description: Python Projects I made on my own to learn more about programming and for fun early on in my college career
+description: A Python Projects I worked on to learn more about programming and for fun early on in my college career
 img: assets/img/excel-python.webp
 importance: 3
 category: fun